MingcongBai/MingcongBai.github.io/_posts/2018-04-03-cream-of-the-crop.md

 With a strong T61 user community even to this day, sourcing a good T61p motherboard couldn't be more difficult, especially for a good price.

-I guess I finally lucked out, as wujstefan from the ThinkPad Forum decided to sell his T61p motherboards along with some spare parts - now time to jump on it.
+I guess I finally lucked out, as wujstefan from the ThinkPads Forum decided to sell his T61p motherboards along with some spare parts - now time to jump on it.
 I ended up grabbing two for some nearly unreasonable amount of money, but hey, when would I find the next one?
 This kind Polish man